-In spite of the opposition of local people, the works began in October 2018.
-As a reaction, the locals launched a lawsuit to annul the decisions of the ministry that granted the permit.
-On the behalf of the Coalition for the Protection of the Rivers of Bosnia and Herzegovina they issued a statement stating that “the private investor, Eko-Vat, whose projects are publicly promoted by the famous basketball player Mirza Teletović, obtained the building permit for MHE Pačići and MHE Zlata in a non-valid way.
+In spite of opposition of the local people, the works began in October of 2018.
+As a reaction, the locals launched a lawsuit to announce the decisions of the ministry that granted the permit.
+On behalf of the Coalition for Protection of the Rivers of Bosnia and Herzegovina issued a statement stating that, “The private investor, Eko-Vat, whose projects are publicly promoted by the famous basketball player Mirza Teletović, obtained the building permit for MHE Pačići and MHE Zlate in an invalid way.
 We recall that only small investors benefit from the construction of hydropower plants, while the citizens are paying for these harmful projects out of their own pockets through subsidies.
-The local community does not benefit and it doesn't bring new jobs to the community – only one man is enough to maintain even three HPPs.
-We are informing you that the machines have began works on the River Doljanka despite opposition from the locals.
-The construction of hydro power plants leads to exploitation of natural resources and of local communities and destroys the flora and fauna for the benefit of an individual."
+The local community does not benefit and does not bring new jobs to the community-- only one man is enough to maintain even three HPPs.
+We are informing you that the machines have been working on the River Doljanka, despite the opposition from the locals.
+The construction of hydropower plants leads to the exploitation of natural resources and local communities and the flora and fauna for the benefit of an individual."

 Encouraged by these events, 22 ecological associations and initiatives wrote a letter.
 In the letter, among other things, it is stated that " There is no work; there is no hope; there is only natural beauty left.
 In return for the destruction of the river, people are promised compensation and jobs.
 What is deliberately not said is that it is powered by hydropower plants and a maximum of two or three people are needed because everything is automated.
 In return for the destruction of the river, they say, there will be money for the municipality.
 Mirza, now in the role of a businessman, calculates 50 thousand kilometers per year.
 The river with the canyon that is one thousand years old and has clear water coming from the heart of a mountain with the same price as the annual rent of a business space in Sarajevo.